LukeFerris/origin-react-vertical-website/README.md

 // A full page width image with no labelling, perfect for bringing products or features to life or for the top of a bespoke website
 // Parameters:
 // - imageAltTag: A highly descriptive image tag of between 10-30 words that contains width: 1600px and height: 1000px.
-// - imageComponent: An image component with dimensions width: 1600px height: 1000px
-import FullBleedImage from './landingPageComponents/FullBleedImage';
+// - imageSrc: A src to an imported image with dimensions width: 1600px height: 1000px import FullBleedImage from './landingPageComponents/FullBleedImage';

 // The container components are: